docpress/docpress/docs/advanced/gh-pages.md

 ## Configuring builds

+> If you installed Docpress locally in your project, skip to the next section.

 Add this to your `.travis.yml` manifest.
-This will make a build happen after your test, then a deployment right after that. uIn this example, we're deploying `_docs` to `user/repo`.
+This will make a build happen after your test, then a deployment right after that.
+In this example, we're deploying `_docs` to `user/repo`.

 ```yml
 # .travis.yml